Strengthening Your Immunity Through Diet

 Prioritize sleep and stress management

-Key nutrients for immunity
+Key Nutrients for Immunity

-Selenium (Brazil nuts, fish, meat) aids in antibody production.
+Selenium (Brazil nuts, fish, meat) participates in antibody production.
 Iron is necessary for lymphocyte proliferation, but be careful: excess iron can favor certain pathogens.
 Vitamin A (liver, sweet potato, carrot) maintains the integrity of mucous membranes, the first physical barrier against infections.

 Prebiotics (fermentable fibers) feed beneficial bacteria that produce short-chain fatty acids (notably butyrate).
 These molecules strengthen the intestinal barrier, reduce inflammation, and stimulate local immune cells.
 The best prebiotic sources: garlic, onion, leek, asparagus, banana, chicory.